nus-cs2113-AY2122S1/ip/docs/README.md

 _____________________________
 ```

-After which, the user is able to explore the different features Duke has to offer:
+After which, you will be able to explore the different features Duke has to offer:
 >Notes about command formatting:
 >- `parameters` are in **UPPERCASE** which are compulsory
->- `additional items` are in **[square brackets]** which are needed in some commands
+>- `time parameters` are in **[square brackets]** which are needed in some commands

 ### Adding a ToDo Task: `todo`